 - The American Law Institute elects founding partner, Tom Wright, to its membership.

-- Texas Super Lawyers names seven firm attorneys to the 2017 list.
-Click here to learn more.
+- Texas Super Lawyers® (published by Thomson Reuters) names seven of our attorneys to the 2017 list.
+Click hereto learn more.

-- The Best Lawyers in America names our firm a “Tier 1” law firm in the categories of Commercial Litigation, Personal Injury Litigation–Defense, and Appellate Practice.
+- Best Lawyers in America® (published by BL Rankings, LLC) names us a “Tier 1” law firm in the categories of Commercial Litigation, Personal Injury Litigation–Defense, and Appellate Practice.

 - Our lawyers secure take-nothing judgment for insurance company clients when the Texas Supreme Court refuses to rehear a case.
 Click here to learn more.